 Fluorescent lamps and other types of lights utilize ballasts that contain capacitors in a dielectric material used as an insulator and coolant.
-Ballasts manufactured prior to year 1980 used a dielectric fluid that contained Polychlorinated Biphenyls, commonly referred to as PCB’s.
+Ballasts manufactured prior to the year 1980 used a dielectric fluid that contained Polychlorinated Biphenyls, commonly referred to as PCB’s.
 PCB’s do not biodegrade and are classified as a toxic material and are highly regulated under the Toxic Substances and Control Act (TSCA).
 The transportation and processing of PCB ballasts and other waste materials containing over 50 parts per million of PCB’s may only be transported and processed in highly regulated facilities such as Lighting Resources’ Phoenix facility.
 All of Lighting Resources’ company trucks are permitted to manage PCB’s.

 Disposal of Non-PCB Ballast and Electronic Ballasts

-An alternative to older lighting ballasts, the electronic lighting ballast uses solid state electronic circuitry to provide starting and operating conditions needed by fluorescent lamps.
+An alternative to older lighting ballasts, the electronic lighting ballast uses solid-state electronic circuitry to provide starting and operating conditions needed by fluorescent lamps.
 Electronic lighting ballasts can be integrated with or separate from the actual lamp.
 Integrated electronic ballasts are commonly found in the base of compact fluorescent lamps that are finding widespread use in commercial lighting as well as residential lighting applications.

-Lighting Resources plays a vital role of keeping our environment free of the unnecessary contaminants associated with spent lighting ballasts.
+Lighting Resources plays a vital role in keeping our environment free of the unnecessary contaminants associated with spent lighting ballasts.
 We provide nationwide, PCB, non-PCB, and electronic ballast recycling solutions.
 Lighting Resources’ proprietary recovery process allows for the reduction of up to 80% of the waste sent for disposal.

 Packing, Shipping, and Storing your Lighting Ballasts